Proactive Retention: Why it's a Game-Changer for an Insurance Agency

 We’re all familiar with companies who seem only to invest time into reactive retention strategy - waiting for people to call in with their frustrations, ready to cancel.

-While most businesses focus their efforts on reactive retention, you can set yourself apart from the competition by implementing a proactive strategy.
+While most businesses focus on reactive retention, you can set yourself apart from the competition by implementing a proactive strategy.

-Now, obviously, reactive methods and skills must be a part of the overall retention strategy.
-You need to know how to resolve issues and keep customers even when they’re ready to cancel.
+As I said before, reactive methods and skills must be a part of the overall retention strategy.
+You and your team members need to know how to resolve issues and keep customers when they’re ready to cancel.

 However, with a proactive strategy, you’ll spend less time and resources trying to change people’s minds about your service and more time reinforcing that your customer experience is superior to your competitors.

-“...Most insurance agents - particularly property and casualty agents - don’t tend to proactively visit with their customers to stay in touch with them and review their risks and their insurance programs and stay on top of it.
+“...Most insurance agents - particularly property and casualty agents - don’t tend to proactively visit with their customers to stay in touch with them, review their risks and their insurance programs and stay on top of it.

 I felt like I could provide that service - that adds value, and that makes me better than my competition, even if I happen to be a little more expensive.”